 Whether you are interested in a face lift, breast augmentation, liposuction, tummy tuck, or a less invasive cosmetic treatment, the goal of plastic surgery is to enhance your appearance and quality of life.
 There are many considerations to factor in when thinking about plastic surgery and the process can get confusing.

 However, one thing should be self-evident- The most important factor in optimizing your safety and results is the quality of your plastic surgeon.

 Plastic Surgeon Experience

 The level of training and experience among doctors providing plastic surgery varies greatly.
 Indeed, some doctors perform plastic surgery procedures without completing any formal residency training in plastic surgery.
 Real plastic surgeons complete medical school and residency programs that focus on plastic surgery.
-Plastic surgeons also become certified by a specialty medical board.
+Plastic surgeons also become certified by a specialty medical board to prove their ability to provide safe, comfortable care.
 The American Board of Plastic Surgery is the only board certifying plastic surgeons that is recognized by the American Board of Medical Specialties.
 Board certified plastic surgeons also have hospital privileges to perform plastic surgery procedures, ensuring that the plastic surgeon’s training and credentials have been reviewed by his peers.

 Why Are Non-Plastic Surgeon Allowed To Do Plastic Surgery?